 Parma is a larger medium-sized city located in the state of Ohio.
 With a population of 79,937 people and 22 constituent neighborhoods, Parma is the seventh largest community in Ohio.

-Parma is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Parma isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Parma are a mix of both white- and blue-collar jobs.
 Overall, Parma is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Parma who work in office and administrative support (17.57%), sales jobs (10.16%), and food service (7.18%).

-In terms of college education, Parma is nearly on par with the US average for all cities of 21.84%: 19.42% of adults 25 and older in Parma have a bachelor's degree or advanced degree.
+The percentage of adults in Parma who are college-educated is close to the national average for all communities of 21.84%: 19.42% of the adults in Parma have a bachelor's degree or advanced degree.

 The per capita income in Parma in 2010 was $24,936, which is upper middle income relative to Ohio, and middle income relative to the rest of the US.
 This equates to an annual income of $99,744 for a family of four.
 However, Parma contains both very wealthy and poor people as well.